Tesla Model 3 Review & Prices

 RWD 4dr Auto £39,990 Compare offers

 It might have a reputation for being a pricey premium brand, but the Tesla Model 3 is actually very competitively priced amongst similarly sized electric cars.
-Perhaps the most natural alternative is the BMW i4, but this starts at the top of the Tesla price range, while the Kia EV6, Polestar 2 and Hyundai Ioniq 6 all start at a bit more than the Model 3, with top-spec, long-range versions that are considerably more expensive.
+Perhaps the most natural alternative is the BMW i4, but this starts at the same price as a Long Range AWD Model 3, while the Kia EV6, Polestar 2 and Hyundai Ioniq 6 all start at a bit more than the Tesla, with top-spec, long-range versions that are considerably more expensive.
 The Volkswagen ID3 is closest on price, but its interior feels much cheaper and less high-tech, and it's also a smaller car.

 All this being said, it's easy to push the price of the Model 3 up.
 If you want a black and white interior, fancy paint job or bigger alloy wheels, all are expensive extras.
 And it's more money again for the enhanced Autopilot package or 'Full Self-Driving' capabilities.